 The TDSSA is intended to ensure that Prohibited Substances and/or Prohibited Methods within the scope of the TDSSA, which are deemed to be at risk of abuse in certain sports/disciplines, are subject to an appropriate and consistent Minimum Level of Analysis (MLA) by all ADOs.
-Under the TDSSA, ADOs are required to conduct an MLA for the following three groups of Prohibited Substances: Erythropoietin Stimulating Agents (ESAs), Growth Hormone (GH) and GH Releasing Factors (GHRFs).
-In addition, the implementation of the hematological module of the ABP for sports or disciplines with an ESAs MLA of 30% or greater is a mandatory component of compliance with the TDSSA.
+Under the TDSSA, ADOs are required to conduct MLA for the following three groups of Prohibited Substances: Erythropoietin Receptor Agonists (ERAs), Growth Hormone (GH) and GH Releasing Factors (GHRFs).
+The implementation of the hematological module of the ABP for sports or disciplines with an ESAs MLA of 30% or greater and where the athlete is part of a Registered Testing Pool remains a mandatory component of compliance with the TDSSA.